Gerardo Parra: Washington Nationals

 On May 9, 2019, Parra signed a one-year major league contract with the Washington Nationals.
 His first hit with the team was a go-ahead grand slam in a May 11 game against the Los Angeles Dodgers.

 In a game against the Arizona Diamondbacks on August 3, Parra was called upon to pitch in the 8th inning with the Nationals trailing 11–4.
 He gave up 5 runs on 1 hit and 4 walks before being replaced by another position player, Brian Dozier, and the Nationals eventually lost 18–7.
 The 25 career pitches thrown by Parra are the most without retiring a batter since at least 2000.

 In 2019 with the Nationals he batted .250/.300/.447.
 Between the Giants and the Nationals combined, in 2019 he batted .234/.293/.391 with nine home runs and 48 RBIs in 274 at bats.
 During his time with the Nationals, at the suggestion of his children, Parra changed his walk-up music to the popular children's song "Baby Shark".
 This became a crowd favorite throughout the second half of 2019, as crowds at Nationals Park began to sing along and do the accompanying motions whenever Parra came up to bat.
 Fans throughout the stadium were seen doing the "shark dance" when Parra was called up to bat in Game 4 of the 2019 National League Championship Series, and then again when Parra was called up to pinch-hit in Games 3, 4, and 5 of the 2019 World Series vs. the Houston Astros.
 The Nationals won the World Series in 7 games, their first in franchise history.

 Yomiuri Giants

 On November 20, 2019, Parra signed a one-year contract with the Yomiuri Giants of Nippon Professional Baseball.
 In 47 games with Yomiuri, Parra slashed .267/.305/.384 with 4 home runs and 13 RBI.

 On December 2, 2020, he became a free agent.

 Washington Nationals (second stint)

-On February 3, 2021, Parra signed a minor league deal to return to the Washington Nationals.
+On February 3, 2021, Parra signed a minor league deal to return to the Nationals.
 He was assigned to the Triple-A Rochester Red Wings to begin the season.
 On June 20, Parra was selected to the active roster.

-On March 13, 2022, Parra resigned a minor league deal with the Washington Nationals.
-He was released by the Nationals organization on May 1 without appearing in a game on the year.
+On March 13, 2022, Parra re-signed with the Nationals on a minor league deal.
+He was released by the Nationals organization on May 1 without appearing in a major league game.

+Post-playing career

 Parra retired from professional baseball on May 8, 2022, and took a front office job with the Nationals.

+After the 2023 season, the Nationals named Parra their first base coach.
+He was let go following the 2025 season.